-In particular, we provide an online modern slavery training module which is mandatory for completion on an annual basis by relevant employees across our SBFE organisation, including in our procurement, supply chain, human resources and legal teams, amongst others.
-We continually review the training and those who are required to complete it each year.
+In particular, we provide an online modern slavery training module which is mandatory for completion by relevant employees across our SBFE organisation, including in our procurement, supply chain, human resources and legal teams, amongst others.
+We continually review the training and those who are required to complete it.
 Our aim in delivering this training is to ensure a strong understanding across key business areas of our zero-tolerance approach to modern slavery and human trafficking within our supply chains.
 The training is targeted at those employees most directly involved in making purchasing decisions or carrying out actions where there is the highest risk of modern slavery issues within our supply chains.
 We recognise the complex nature of modern slavery and based on the positive feedback from employees who have completed the module, we know the training has been effective and has increased awareness of the risks within our business and wider FMCG industry.
+In addition to the above, we plan on creating an online video later this year to further raise awareness of modern slavery for relevant employees across our SBFE organisation.